-2016 Bonus Amounts
+2017 Bonus Amounts

-In determining the actual 2016 incentive cash award for our NEOs, the Compensation Committee considered the Company's performance and, in Ms. Hale's case only, her 2016 individual performance, and determined that each NEO would receive an incentive cash awards at the threshold level.
+In determining the actual 2017 incentive cash award for our NEOs, the Compensation Committee considered the Company's performance and, in Ms. Hale's case only, her 2017 individual performance, and determined that Mr. Johnson and Mr. Bierkan each would receive incentive cash awards at approximately 103% of target level and that Ms. Hale would receive an incentive cash award at the target level.
 These amounts are as follows:

-Name 2016 A ctual Award
+Name 2017 Actual Award

-Robert L. Johnson \$ 377,599
+Robert L. Johnson \$ 649,307

-Ross H. Bierkan \$ 664,802
+Ross H. Bierkan \$ 1,084,030

-Leslie D. Hale \$ 500,902
+Leslie D. Hale \$ 743,908

-Thomas J. Baltimore, Jr.(1)